 Gorp – A mixture of cereal, pretzels, nuts, and dried fruit

-And if your child loves snack bars, here’s how you can make sure you’re choosing healthy granola bars for your child.
+And if your child loves snack bars, here’s a guide for choosing healthy granola bars for your child.

 Oat and Flax Breakfast Cookies (don’t worry, these can be eaten after-school, too)